[UPDATED FOR 2023]

 - Create the blog categories — create at least five categories of niches that your target audience is interested in.
 They should be fairly broad but specific to your industry.

-- Content Mapping - Identify stages in buyer personas buying journey to ensure all stages are covered within the time frame
+- Map your content - Identify stages in buyer personas, buying journey to ensure all stages are covered within the time frame

 - Map out all special events — this includes holidays or events that you'll attend.
 Make sure there is content around them.